finkusuma-dev/frontendmenter-blog-preview-card/README.md

 ### What I learned

-#### Interactive Elements

-To make **header** element interactive I added anchor to the text element, so the **header** structure inside is: Header > Anchor > Text.
-While the other 2 elements (**category** and **author**) I used the `anchor` element and gave it a class.

 #### Applying HTML Semantics

-##### `<article>` as Card Component
+##### `<article>` as Card Wrapper

-At first, I coded the card to use the `article` tag as it adds the semantic.
+I coded the card to use the `article` tag to add semantic.
 But after reading Grace Show's blog, "How to translate a design into HTML" which also uses another "Card" challenge as a case, I changed the `article` to use only `div`.
-The blog explained that the Card Component will be used many times on a page, and having too much extra semantic will create more noise and it's not necessary.
+The blog explained that the Card Component will be used many times on a page, and having too much extra semantic will create more noise and not necessary.
 I wonder if too much semantic is actually annoying for the screen reader users.

 ##### Wrap date with `<time>`